What Is Google Search Console?

 - Analyze results by type

-This tool is very easy to use, you type in your URL and Google will tell you everything that they know about the particular page.
+This tool is very easy to use.
+You type in your URL, and Google will tell you everything that they know about the particular page.

 - Monitor and improve the performance of your rich snippets